Daniel J. Frey

 Senate…?

-When Alice took care of her mother dying of Alzheimer's, she missed that job interview.
+When Alice took care of her mother, who was dying of Alzheimer's, she missed that job interview.

-When Dr. Martin Luther King Jr. marched in the streets, he didn't get to collect on his pension from the Baptist Church.
+When Dr. Martin Luther King Jr. marched in the streets, he didn't receive his pension from the Baptist Church.

 When Robert Kennedy was shot dead in LA, he didn't get the job he wanted as President of the United States.

-Each set of hands have set into place bricks of justice, of freedom, laid there by people just like you and me.
+Each set of hands has set into place bricks of justice, of freedom, laid there by people just like you and me.

 No different…

-Rich and poor, old and young, laid there with the intent that freedom and justice for all makes a better world for us all.
+Rich and poor, old and young, lay there with the intent that freedom and justice for all make a better world for us all.

 No one, no one, not even the President of the United States, is above the law.

-If we cannot hold a corrupt President responsible what does this government, what do our representatives, what does this country, these people stand for?
+If we cannot hold a corrupt President responsible, what does this government, what do our representatives, what does this country and these people stand for?

 Is the Constitution just some kind of racket?